John Hill (baseball)

-John Hill (1876 – October 1922) was a Negro leagues third baseman and shortstop for several years before the founding of the first Negro National League.
+John Hill (1876 – October 1922) was an American Negro leagues third baseman and shortstop for several years before the founding of the first Negro National League.

 He played for the Cuban X-Giants at the age of 27, moved to the Philadelphia Giants for a couple years, then moved back to the X-Giants where he remained for a big part of his career.

 He died in Philadelphia, Pennsylvania in 1922, at the age of 46.